Frequently Asked Questions asked by those thinking about using Guide

 System requirements

-Hard disk space: Guide is distributed on two CD-ROMs.
-You can install part or all of both CDs to your hard drive; there is a very straightforward utility inside Guide to configure this.
-If you copy absolutely everything, it will consume about 1.3 GBytes of hard drive space.
-At the other extreme, you can do a "minimal install" of about 15 MBytes, though Guide will then provide only the most basic functions if a CD isn't in the drive.
-(If a Guide CD is in the drive, Guide will recognize that fact and make use of it.)
+Hard disk space: Guide 9.1 is distributed on a DVD.
+You can install part or all of the DVD on your hard drive; there is a very straightforward utility inside Guide 9.1 to configure this.
+If you copy absolutely everything, it will consume about 3.5 GBytes of hard drive space.
+At the other extreme, you can do a "minimal install" of about 15 MBytes, though Guide 9.1 will then provide only the most basic functions if the Guide 9.1 DVD isn't in the drive.
+(If the Guide 9.1 DVD is in the drive, Guide 9.1 will recognize that fact and make use of it, so you can switch from the "minimal" install to a "full" install.
+Speed running from the DVD is quite good, though it does speed up if you put everything on the hard drive.)

 At intermediate levels, you can select datasets of interest to be copied over to the hard drive, choosing the functions of greatest interest to you.

-Some people with older laptops lacking CD-ROM drives have evaded the problem by temporarily installing Guide on another PC that does have a CD drive.
-Once everything is set up on that machine, with the items you want installed to the hard drive, the whole works can be copied over to the laptop, via network, or parallel port, or USB stick, or null-modem cable.
+Some people with older laptops lacking DVD drives have evaded the problem by temporarily installing Guide 9.1 on another PC that does have a DVD drive.
+Once everything is set up on that machine, with the items you want installed to the hard drive, the whole works can be copied over to the laptop, via network or USB stick.

 Inverted charts